Academy of Advanced Studies

 All Academy of Advanced Studies students must enroll in courses designed as enriched, honors, advanced, or college credit.
 Our enriched and honors level courses move at a faster pace and require more independent work.
 Enriched courses are offered freshman and sophomore years in English, Math, Science and Social Studies.
 The following honors courses are mainly offered junior and senior year and have a weighted grade point average: Honors Chemistry, Advanced Chemistry, Honors Physics, Anatomy and Physiology, Honors American History, Honors Western Civilization, Calculus, Honors Algebra II, College Algebra, Plane Trigonometry, Honors English III and IV, Honors Spanish III, IV, Honors French III and IV, and Advanced Art Studies IV, and Concert Band IV.

 Advanced College Credit Courses are offered through Saint Louis University, University of Missouri - St. Louis, and Truman State University.
 Advanced College Credit Courses are available in English, math, social studies, French and Spanish.
 Students must dually enroll in the Bishop DuBourg course and the university course to earn the college credit.
 A separate fee must be made payable to the universities to earn college credit.
-In 2016-17, the fee was $60-65 per credit hour.
 Students not in the Academy of Advanced Studies may also take Advanced College Courses.

 Students enrolled in the program have additional graduation requirements.
 Students have the opportunity to take 23 enriched, honors, advanced, college credit or seminar courses during their four years.
 Students in the Academy of Advanced Studies must take at least 18 of these designated courses.
 Students must also exemplify hard work and responsibility, demonstrate leadership and respect for others, maintain an excellent attendance record, and maintain at least a 3.5 G.P.A.